-- 34. The impact of safeguarding arrangements will be tested under the EIF judgement on the quality of leadership and management.
+37. The impact of safeguarding arrangements will be tested under the EIF judgement on the quality of leadership and management.
 Inspectors will arrive at a judgement about whether the early years setting, school or further education and skills provider has effective safeguarding arrangements or not.
-This judgement will contribute towards the overall judgement on the effectiveness of leadership and management. - 35.
-Judgements must not be made solely based on the evidence that is presented during the inspection.
+This judgement will contribute towards the overall judgement on the effectiveness of leadership and management.

+38. Judgements must not be made solely based on the evidence that is presented during the inspection.
 Inspectors must probe further and take into account a range of evidence to evaluate the effectiveness of safeguarding arrangements over time.
-Inspectors should take into account any comments received by Ofsted from parents of children who attend the setting. - 36.
-Inspectors will consider the extent to which leaders, managers and those responsible for governance ensure that arrangements to protect children and learners meet statutory requirements, follow the applicable guidance, and promote their welfare including the prevention of radicalisation and extremism.
+Inspectors should take into account any comments received by Ofsted from parents of children and learners who attend the setting.

+39. Inspectors will consider the extent to which leaders, managers and those responsible for governance ensure that arrangements to protect children and learners:

+- meet statutory requirements

+- follow the applicable guidance

+- promote their welfare including the prevention of radicalisation and extremism

 The evidence for this will contribute to the inspectors' evaluation of the effectiveness of safeguarding.
-Evidence gathered in relation to attendance, behaviour for example bullying and how well children and learners are supported to keep themselves safe may also contribute, to a greater or lesser degree, to this judgement.
-In line with statutory guidance, inspectors will gather evidence as to whether staff in all settings are sensitive to signs of possible safeguarding concerns.
-These include poor or irregular attendance, persistent lateness, or children missing from education.
-Inspectors will consider during each inspection any inspection survey comments about safeguarding from staff or pupils and any parental comments on Parent View. - 37.
-Inspectors will evaluate, where applicable, the extent to which the provision is successfully promoting and supporting children's and learners' safety.
-Inspectors will consider, among other things, children's and learners' understanding of healthy and unhealthy relationships and how they are supported to keep themselves safe from relevant risks such as exploitation and extremism, including when using the internet and social media.
+Evidence gathered in relation to attendance, behaviour - for example bullying - and how well children and learners are supported to keep themselves safe may also contribute, to a greater or lesser degree, to this judgement.
+In line with statutory guidance, inspectors will gather evidence as to whether staff are sensitive to signs of possible safeguarding concerns.
+These include poor or irregular attendance, persistent lateness or children missing from education.
+Inspectors will consider during each inspection any inspection survey comments about safeguarding from staff or pupils and any parental comments on Ofsted Parent View.

+40. Inspectors will evaluate, where applicable, the extent to which the provision is successfully promoting and supporting children's and learners' safety.
+For schools and further education and skills providers, this includes taking a proactive approach to managing the risks of sexual violence and sexual harassment, including online, between children and learners.
+Inspectors will consider, among other things, children's and learners' understanding of healthy and unhealthy relationships and how they are supported to keep themselves safe from risks such as exploitation and extremism, including when using the internet and social media.
 Inspectors should include online safety in their discussions with children and learners (covering topics such as online bullying and safe use of the internet and social media).
-Inspectors should investigate what the school or further education and skills provider does to educate pupils in online safety and how the provider or school deals with issues when they arise.
+Inspectors should investigate what the school or further education and skills provider does to educate pupils in online safety and how it deals with issues when they arise.

-- 38. In relation to early years, inspectors should consider how staff promote young children's understanding of how to keep themselves safe from relevant risks and how this is monitored across the provision. - 39.
-When judging the effectiveness of safeguarding procedures in independent school inspections, inspectors must take into account whether or not the school meets all the paragraphs in part 2 (spiritual, moral, social and cultural development of pupils), part 3 (welfare, health and safety of pupils), part 4 (suitability of staff, supply staff and proprietors) and part 5 (premises of and accommodation at schools) of the independent school standards.28
+41. In relation to early years, inspectors should consider how staff promote young children's understanding of how to keep themselves safe from relevant risks and how this is monitored across the provision.

+42. When judging the effectiveness of safeguarding procedures in independent school inspections, inspectors must take into account whether or not the school meets all the paragraphs in part 2 (spiritual, moral, social and cultural development of pupils), part 3 (welfare, health and safety of pupils), part 4 (suitability of staff, supply staff and proprietors) and part 5 (premises of and accommodation at schools) of the independent school standards.
+The 'Leadership and management' section of the non-association independent schools handbook includes a section on managing sexual harassment, online sexual abuse and sexual violence between pupils.